CPSC-449-Projects/project4/CPSC-449-Project4/README.txt

 6. @hug.post("/message/", requires=authentication)

 - This service allows an existing user to post messages, but they need to get the authorization to do so by logging in and then input the text for the post.
 If authenticated successfully and inputted correctly, the response status is '201 Created', and the post will be returned as a JSON format.
 Otherwise, the response status is either '401 Unauthorized' due to the failure of login or '400 Bad Request' if the input is incorrect or missing.
+If the users service is not available for checking the validation of a user, the response status is '502 Bad Gateway'.

 To use the service through the terminal, please command: $ http --auth username:password POST 127.0.0.1/message/ text="{The text of the post}"

+7. @.hug.post("/message/asyn", requires=authentication, status=hug.falcon.HTTP_202)

+- This service allows an existing user to post messages asynchronously, but they need to get the authorization to do so by logging in and then input the text for the post.
+If authenticated successfully and inputted correctly, the response status is '202 Accepted'.
+It means the post is put into the queue, and it will not be updated into the database at this time but later by a specific worker who will pull the post from the queue and insert it into the database.
+Otherwise, the response status is either '401 Unauthorized' due to the failure of login or '400 Bad Request' if the input is incorrect or missing.
+If the users service is not available for checking the validation of a user, the response status is '502 Bad Gateway'.

+To use the service through the terminal, please command: $ http --auth username:password POST 127.0.0.1/message/asyn text="{The text of the post}"

-7. @hug.get("/health-check/")
+8. @hug.get("/health-check/")

 - This service is to support the health check for checking if its instances are still working.
 It will be called by the registry service.